DennisonWilliams/openemr_cair_synch/README.md

 not require integration with OpenEMR core.
 A typical CRON job may look like:

 ```
-# We submit immunizattion records to CAIR every 4 hours
+# We submit immunization records to CAIR every 4 hours
 0 */4 * * * /usr/bin/php /home/dwilliams/openemr/openemr_cair_synch/sync.php --dbuser=openemr --dbpass=password --dbname=openemr --cairuser=user --cairpass=password --cairfacility=facility --cairregioncode=CAIRBA
 ```

-It is assumed that the VCX codes associated with the COVID-19 vaccines have been entered into the OpenEMR codes table.
+It is assumed that the [VCX codes associated with the COVID-19 vaccines](https://www.cdc.gov/vaccines/programs/iis/COVID-19-related-codes.html) have been entered into the OpenEMR codes table.
 This script will only submit COVID-19 vaccination records.
 This script will create an additional table in the OpenEMR database to track vaccination submissions to CAIR called immunizations_cair.